Frequently Asked Questions

 What is the annual 457(b) contribution limit?

 Employees are permitted to contribute up to the annual 457(b) limits as set by the IRS for a calendar year.
-The maximum amount that a participant under the age of 50 can contribute to the DCP in 2021 is $19,500, including any employer contributions.
+The maximum amount that a participant under the age of 50 can contribute to the DCP in 2022 is $20,500, including any employer contributions.
+The CY2023 maximum amount is $22,500.
 Employees who are 50 years old or older may be eligible to contribute more through the Age 50+ Catch-Up or the Special 457 Three-Year Catch-Up contributions.
 See below for more information on these catch-up provisions.

 Age 50+ Catch-Up